tomaspalma/ldts-pacman/docs/README.md

 a buffer between the complex implementation of the Lanterna library and our game which will not use all the functionality of Lanterna.

+**Note:** We noticed we forgot to mention this pattern in the demo in the pratical class.
+However, it was already present in the intermediate delivery code and report.

 **The implementation**

 ![](https://cdn.discordapp.com/attachments/1039541372723662868/1045298116083064893/image.png)